We hold dear all individuals and families affected by COVID-19. We hope to continue to be an anchor point for families through this pandemic.

-Yes!
+Scholarships are available for each season.
 Please apply for a scholarship when you register for a session on Active.
-Read more about our new scholarship process here.
+Read more about our scholarship process here.

 Is there a way that I can support Two Coyotes at this time?

 Yes!
 We would love to hear from you.
 Our team is incredibly grateful for all who have sent words of encouragement and concern, and donations that have kept our staff and the organization stable.
-Your donations, along with federal support, allowed our team to keep our mission alive in a new format, while we plan for how to best support the community when we meet in person again.
+Your donations, along with federal support, allowed our team to keep our mission alive in a new format last spring, while we plan for how to best support the community going forward.
 It allowed us to prepare for an awesome summer camp season, and to take what we learned at camp into our school year programs.

 You can make a gift today to help ensure the long-term financial stability of Two Coyotes.
 You can also provide scholarships so that no child is turned away from a program this year.
 Make a donation here.